Frequently Asked Questions

 No, the Register of Deeds Office does not prepare any legal documents, nor do we give legal advice.
-Some forms may be obtained from an office supply store.
-If you need assistance, please contact an attorney, title company or real estate agent.
+Some forms may be obtained from an office supply store or the public library.
+If you need assistance, please contact an attorney, title company, or real estate agent.

 Do you furnish abstracts/titles to property?

 No, Barry County no longer has an Abstract Office.
 The Register of Deeds does not draft abstracts or perform title searches.
 You are welcome to do so yourself using our public workstations, the grantor/grantee indexes, or one of our online searching methods available on our website.
 You can also hire a title company to search for you.

 We accept cash, checks, debit cards, and credit cards.
 There is a small fee to use debit or credit cards.

 Can I record a fax or a copy of a document?